 The primary technical barrier to circular feeding is variability.
 Nutrient composition can change with cultivar, processing method, season and storage.
 Formulating diets from average composition may therefore create deficiencies, excesses or abrupt changes in fermentable carbohydrate, fat or minerals.
-Precision characterisation, rapid analytical methods, conservative inclusion limits and species-specific formulation are essential.
+Precision characterization, rapid analytical methods, conservative inclusion limits, and species-specific formulation are essential.
 Adaptation research indicates that livestock can use a wider range of non-competing feed resources than conventional practice often assumes, but performance penalties occur when diets are not balanced or when a circular ingredient is treated as a direct replacement by mass rather than by available nutrients (te Pas et al., 2021).

 Safety is not separable from nutritional value.
-Food-chain residues can contain pathogens, mycotoxins, pesticide residues, veterinary medicines, heavy metals, salt, cleaning chemicals, plastics or packaging fragments.
+Food-chain residues can contain pathogens, mycotoxins, pesticide residues, veterinary medicines, heavy metals, salt, cleaning chemicals, plastics, or packaging fragments.
 Moist streams deteriorate rapidly, and heat treatment that controls microorganisms does not necessarily remove chemical contaminants.
-The most recent synthesis of food loss and waste in livestock feed therefore recommends categorisation by processing need, moisture, nutritional value, logistics and target species, and concludes that full replacement of conventional ingredients is generally unrealistic under current infrastructure and regulation (Pinotti et al., 2026).
+The most recent synthesis of food loss and waste in livestock feed, therefore, recommends categorization by processing need, moisture, nutritional value, logistics, and target species, and concludes that full replacement of conventional ingredients is generally unrealistic under current infrastructure and regulation (Pinotti et al., 2026).
 Traceability and hazard-based acceptance criteria are prerequisites for scaling, not administrative obstacles added after deployment.

 Table 2 compares the principal circular feed streams.
-The evidence is strongest for well-characterised co-products integrated into balanced rations and weakest for heterogeneous post-consumer streams without reliable segregation.
+The evidence is strongest for well-characterized co-products integrated into balanced rations and weakest for heterogeneous post-consumer streams without reliable segregation.
 Across all categories, the decisive comparison is with the best alternative use, not with landfill alone.

 Table 2.
 Circular feed resources, benefits and limiting conditions